-If you don’t already accept card payments, or if you’re not happy with your current provider, there are several things to consider.
+If you don’t already accept card payments, or if you’re not happy with your current set-up, there are several points to consider before choosing a new card provider.
+Here's everything you need to know about accepting card payments as a UK SME:

 In order to process card payments, the merchant needs a service agreement with an acquirer (or card processing supplier) and a terminal that connects the merchant to the acquirer.
 There are many acquirers, ranging from your local high street bank or credit card issuer to specialists such as WorldPay.